Construction Company Continues to Struggle One Year After Agee's Ouster

 Morrison Knudsen had a loss of $349.6 million in 1994 and $168.3 million through the first three quarters of last year.

-Morrison Knudsen stock, which approached $30 a share in 1994, closed at $2.87 1/2 Friday on the New York Stock Exchange, down 25 cents on the day.
+Morrison Knudsen stock, which approached $30 a share in 1994, was trading at $2.87 1/2 Friday afternoon on the New York Stock Exchange, down 25 cents on the day.